gelatodigital/w3f-red-stone-poc-v2/README.md

 ## Summary

-RedStone Oracle that using Pyth Network and Gelato Web3 functions to:
+Oracle that using RedStone and Gelato Web3 functions to:
 - Push on-chain price if the price difference between stored and live price is gerater than 20%

 ## Demo